ajarara/recovery/README.md

 ## restoring through qemu
 - download the guix qemu image: https://guix.gnu.org/download/
+- launch it with the flags in the below sections
-- git clone this repository
+- `guix shell git -- git clone https://github.com/ajarara/recovery`
-- `rsync "$(guix system image -t qcow2 --save-provenance config.scm) ~/`
+- `./just offer` builds the image and serves it over http
-- stand up a python server (e.g. `python3 -m http.server`) (or use nc) and download the built image onto the host
+- pull the built image out into the host with curl or wget or whatever
-- switch into the built image
+- switch into the built image (don't reconfigure, actually kill the VM and boot from the host)
-- clone the self repository
+- use the yubikey capable image to clone the self repository and here you can switch into that qemu config directly

 ## restoring on a bare install
 - download the install disk: https://guix.gnu.org/download/